Asking Alexandria: Influences

-The band's first album was influenced by bands such as The Devil Wears Prada, Vanna, Burden of a Day and Bring Me the Horizon.
+Their early influences were August Burns Red, Protest the Hero, Underoath and Funeral For A Friend.

-Lead guitarist Ben Bruce also cited Gary Moore, Michael Jackson, Iron Maiden, Metallica, Bullet for My Valentine, The Offspring, Blink-182 and British rock such as Oasis or Coldplay as influences.
+Lead guitarist Ben Bruce also cited Gary Moore, Michael Jackson, Slipknot, Iron Maiden, Metallica, Bullet for My Valentine, Avenged Sevenfold, the Offspring, Blink-182 and British rock such as Oasis or Coldplay as influences.

 All of the band's members have expressed their passion for 1980s rock music, and demonstrated it with releases such as the Life Gone Wild EP featuring covers of two Skid Row songs or the Under the Influence: A Tribute to the Legends of Hard Rock EP featuring covers of songs by bands such as Journey, Mötley Crüe, Whitesnake and Def Leppard.